 This course is designed to provide the FNP with a working knowledge of concepts related to acute and chronic health deviations found n the newborn, child and adolescent population in the primary care setting.
-Experts in the various areas present topics covering the scope of health care deviations from a systems perspective with diagnostic and treatment modalities within the scope of FNP practice.
-Includes a 120 clinical hour practicum.
+This is an online course with an onsite clinical practicum.